search ]

 Feature Detection

-Native CSS Nesting isn’t supported by all browsers yet.
-Use @supports to apply nested styles only in supported environments.
+If you need to support older browsers that lack CSS Nesting, use @supports to apply nested styles only in supported environments.

 Using @supports: